 A Terrible Inheritance

-Without treatment, an estimated 1/2 of HIV-positive infants die before their second birthday.
+Without treatment, an estimated one third of infants living with HIV will die before their first birthday, and half will die before their second birthday.

 This doesn't have to happen.
 When a mother has access to antiretroviral therapy, the chance of HIV transmission is virtually zero.